 I will remember how thirsty the children are for more art.
 I always try to get it in to lessons but this project brought back to me the need to keep things creative, the different ways that can hook the children in and engage them.
 I really noticed that for all of them.

 It was really important that they had the chance to come to the hospital.
 I could see how they kept reaching back and bringing knowledge from their first trip to the museum at the hospital into everything they did with you afterwards.
 I learned a lot about the history of Addenbroooke’s too.

 Tasha Bowen, Queen Edith’s Primary School

 Posts below share a flavour of these projects.
-Two exhibitions of work created during these workshops are being curated for the hospital - the first is now installed and details are here.
-Importantly archivist Hilary Ritchie will also select some elements to be preserved as permanent contributions to the archive.
+Two exhibitions of work created during these workshops have been curated for the hospital.
+Importantly archivist Hilary Ritchie has kept many of the elements created by the groups, preserving them as permanent contributions to the archive.